 The acute initial symptoms of amphetamine withdrawal can last 1-2 days, followed by a period of days to weeks of mood changes, sleep disturbances, low energy levels, and cravings.

 Cravings – which are one of the hallmark signs of withdrawal– can, in some cases, lead to drug relapse even when there is no conscious desire to use the drugs.
 The brain becomes conditioned to associate past use behaviors and the pleasurable effects of the drug with emotions, events, and thoughts that can trigger cravings and encourage the individual to return to use to obtain those feelings once again.

 Quitting amphetamines can be a difficult and uncomfortable process.
 Seeking treatment in a professional facility that offers supervised detox can increase the level of comfort during the process and help to minimize the risk of relapse.
 Additionally, should any medical issues arise during the process, treatment can be initiated immediately.
 This is especially important because someone going through detox on his own may not be able to distinguish between benign withdrawal symptoms and those that would benefit from medical intervention—such as severely depressed mood.

 How to Get Help for Amphetamine Addiction

-There are several treatment modalities available to those addicted to amphetamines.
+There are several treatment modalities available to help those addicted to amphetamines.
 Initially, the user will have to go through a period of amphetamine detox.
 During this phase, medications may be used to help manage troublesome and unpleasant withdrawal symptoms.
 While no medication has been found to be fully effective in treating amphetamine withdrawal, there are a number of medications that may be used to manage individual symptoms.
 Antidepressants may be used to address significant cases of depression and benzodiazepines/antipsychotics may be used to help with irritability and agitation.

 After detox, formal treatment, including therapy and counseling, begins.
 Below are the treatment modalities available:

 - Residential detox—Short-term inpatient treatment for the initial stages of withdrawal.

 - Inpatient/residential treatment — Treatment type in which the patient resides at the facility to focus completely on treatment.
 Stays typically last between 30 and 90 days.